Author’s first glimpse into the world of August Bournonville

 In 2007, in Paris, Flemming Ryberg and Dinna Bjorn of the Royal Theatre Copenhagen, presented a week of classes in Bournonville technique, repertoire and mime.
 As an observer with very little practical experience of the Bournonville style, I watched with fascination and delight, revelling in the joy of being a human, dancing, which is expressed so vividly through Bournonville’s choreography.

 At the time I noticed that there were many similarities in the structure of the classes, use of the body and of space between the Bournonville style and Cecchetti’s Method.
 Even at a first glance, one notices the variety of movements incorporated into a tightly structured and rigorous class which is designed to prepare the dancer for the stage and maintain their bodies, like finely tuned instruments, for a career as classical theatrical dancers.
 The short barre is designed to prepare and warm up the body and not to wear it out, like a musician tuning up and practising scales.
-In the centre, complete bodily coordination is demanded throughout the port de bras and adages, and finally dancers progress to the allegros which cover many qualities and dynamics of movement across all the spatial planes.
+In the centre, complete bodily coordination is demanded throughout the ports de bras and adages, and finally dancers progress to the famous allegros, justifiably celebrated globally for their style of ballon or bouncing, but for me also revelatory in their sense of joy, buoyancy and élan.

 At the same time, one observes from the outset that, whilst Bournonville teaches through choreography, Cecchetti’s Method is learned through his technique.
 There are differences in style, musical phrasing and the use of virtuosity, which for Bournonville was incorporated into his choreography but for Cecchetti, more often than not, was used for its own sake to add variety to the steps available for classwork enchaînements and of course, further the development of technique.